 Home to more than 84,000 residents, Westland is the third largest city in Wayne County.
 Its first city hall, built in 1966, was unable to keep up with the City’s growth in service offerings and staffing numbers.
 Poor space design and deficiencies in departmental adjacencies, technology, security, and workstation sizes had brought about wide-spread operational problems that needed to be addressed in a new development plan.

-When financing and limited options threatened to keep the City of Westland from addressing its aging city hall, the City engaged Plante Moran Cresa (PMC) to provide a solution.
+When financing and limited options threatened to keep the City of Westland from addressing its aging city hall, the City engaged Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, to provide a solution.

-Through careful planning and value engineering, PMC, the City, and the construction team were able to make the appropriate adjustments to keep the renovation on budget and back on track.
+Through careful planning and value engineering, PMR, the City, and the construction team were able to make the appropriate adjustments to keep the renovation on budget and back on track.

 The repurposed facility, completed in 2014, is 64,000 square feet, energy efficient, and large enough to house nearly all of the City’s departments as well as provide public meeting spaces for residents and businesses.